hazymorning/origami_weather/README.md

 > <details>
 > <summary><b>Dark Mode</b></summary>
 >
-> By default the card is light while the sun is up and dark after sunset.
+> By default, the card is light while the sun is up and dark after sunset.
 If you use a permanently dark theme, this can cause a fairly extreme contrast during the day.
 As a workaround, you can set `color_mode: theme` so the card stays dark during the day, or lower the brightness in the color settings so the card is generally darker.
 >
 > </details>